iknowjason/PurpleCloud/docs/overview.md

 * **Active Directory lab:** Simulate an on-premise AD environment using Azure VMs, for learning, training, and Red/Blue team simulations.

-* **Sentinel lab:** Supports automated deployment of Azure Sentinel for learning, training, and attack/defense simulations.
+* **Microsoft lab:** Supports automated deployment of Azure Microsoft for learning, training, and attack/defense simulations.

 * **Azure Storage lab:** Creates a deployment with Azure storage blobs, shares, files, and key vaults with secrets, keys, and certificates.